derickayala25/osticket-prereqs/README.md

 <b>Finalizing the installation</b></br>
 1. Once the <b>Congratulations!</b> message appears on the osTicket browser tab, right-click on <b>osTicket</b> in the HeidiSQL window.
-2. Select `Refresh` and you should see all the osTicket files on the right-side panel.
+2. Select <b>Refresh</b> and you should see all the osTicket files on the right-side panel.
 3. You can close the <b>HeidiSQL</b> window now.</br><br/>

 <p>